Yokota bids farewell to UH-1N Huey

 |0

-This work, Yokota bids farewell to UH-1N Huey [Image 12 of 12], by SSgt Natalie Doan, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Yokota bids farewell to UH-1N Huey, by SSgt Natalie Doan, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.